rubrikinc/rubrik-cookbook-for-chef/README.md

 rubrik_win_sa_user | Windows systems - defines the login user for the Rubrik Backup Service | sa_rubrik@demo.com
 rubrik_win_sa_pass | Windows systems - defines the password for above RBS user | Rubrik123!
-rubrik_fileset | Defines a list of fileset templates used to create filesets on this host | ['fileset_1', 'fileset_2']
+rubrik_fileset | Defines a list of fileset templates used to create filesets on this host | ['fileset_1', 'fileset_2'] rubrik_org_name | Defines the Organization to add the host to | 'ITOps'

 Note that `rubrik_win_sa_user` and `rubrik_win_sa_pass` are optional, and will only be required if installing the connector on a Windows system.
 If these are omitted then the service will run as LocalSystem.